Supporting Research

 Conclusions: ‘In asymptomatic subjects, MRI shows an increasing prevalence of meniscal alterations which correlates with age.
 Especially in subjects older than 50 years, a significant number of meniscal tears must be expected.
 This shows the potential danger of the use of MRI alone as a basis for the determination of surgical intervention.’

-Surgery is not the answer to your pain!
+Surgery is not the only answer to your pain!

 Placebo surgical intervention is just as effective (sometimes more effective) as real surgical intervention as demonstrated by the studies linked below: